learn-academy-2020-echo/week-4-assessment-filippo20u/interview-questions.md

   Your answer:

-  it's a chunk of code that delimited by do/end or braces
+  it's a chunk of code that delimited by do/end or braces.

   Researched answer:

-  Ruby code blocks are are delimited by do/end or curly braces, they can be anonomous or associated with method invocation.
+  Ruby code blocks are are delimited by do/end or curly braces, they can be anonymous or associated with method invocation.
   Ruby lets you group code into a standalone unit thay you can use as method argument.